Electropolishing Stainless Steel Alloys

-Stainless steel combines desirable mechanical properties with proven corrosion resistance.
-The performance of stainless steels is well known and fully documented.
-Despite its known properties and its use within an appropriate environment, stainless steels do fail from corrosion.
+Stainless steel combines desirable mechanical properties with a known and proven level of corrosion resistance.
+Stainless Steel is one of the most popular alloys to electropolish because it enhances its corrosion resistance properties.
+The performance of stainless steel alloys are well known and fully documented, and despite these known properties and use within an appropriate environment, stainless steels can still fail from corrosion.

 All stainless steels are iron-based alloys (minimum 50% iron) and have at least 10.5% chromium.
 The chromium content is the key to stainless steel's basic corrosion resistance.
 When the chromium is exposed to oxygen, it spontaneously forms a passive oxide layer.
 This passive oxide layer is very thin, yet it prevents further diffusion of oxygen into the base material and thus prevents corrosion.
-Stainless steel electropolishing can be used to improve the corrosion resistance of stainless steel by enhancing the thickness and the properties of this passive oxide film.
+Stainless steel electropolishing enhances the passive oxide layer by making it thicker, and therefore more resistant to harsh environments.
 Further details can be found in our discussion of electropolishing stainless steel and other metals.

 #4 finish is one of the many generally accepted, mechanical finishes which are often used in the metal finishing industry.
 Both the NiDi No. 9012 and previous revisions of ASME BPE specifications include a list that describes various mechanical surface finishes for stainless steel.
 A few common finishes include: